Jmetzger504/ReactJSDefectTrackerExercise/README.md

 ### `json-server --watch db.json --port 4000`

 Hosts a faux server to demonstrate the application.
 You need this to run the app!!
+The data can be viewed in the db.json file.